 - A week or two in advance:

-- Log into the virtual platform and familiarize yourself with the site, including navigating the platform, searching for sessions, and joining a virtual session room.
+- Familiarize yourself with the APSA virtual platform, including navigating the site, searching for sessions, and joining a virtual session room.

-- If you’re attending onsite and want to participate in virtual sessions from Montréal, pack your laptop and charging cord!
+- If you’re attending the meeting in-person and want to participate in virtual sessions from Montréal, be sure to pack your laptop and charging cord!
+See below for more tips & information on participating in virtual sessions while onsite.

 - The evening before your presentation or participation: